briancordanyoung/GeekSpeak-Show-Timer/README.md

 	- Add and remove buttons are disabled
 	- Next Segment button animates away (reset button animates it back)
 - Add GameKit discovery and networking between timers on multiple devices
-- Abstract out the hard coded definition of 3 segments with one minute breaks in to a definiting file.
+- Abstract out the hard coded definition of 3 segments with one minute breaks in to a definition file.
 Auto generate views based on this definition, allowing multiple show formats
 - ~~Add test mode in settings app to switch between demo/testing and live show timer (done)~~

 ## Versions (tagged):